 Greater Manchester Combined Authority (GMCA) currently manages and maintains four closed landfill sites across Greater Manchester to ensure that they are monitored for landfill gas migration and leachate pollution, preventing threats to human health or the environment.

 All the leachate generated from these sites is collected and managed in drainage collection systems.
 Three sites have MSPs that aerate and strip collected leachate of its methane concentration before its disposal into the public sewer under individual trade effluent agreements with the local water utility provider for that area.

 Airless Methane Stripping

 A company called Leachate Solutions has turned away from aerated methane stripping plants.
-They specialise in leachate treatment and would like to introduce into the market an airless stripping process/system which they state to be a more up to date alternative process for the removal of dissolved methane from water and landfill leachate.
+They specialize in leachate treatment and would like to introduce into the market an airless stripping process or system, which they state to be a more up-to-date alternative process for the removal of dissolved methane from water and landfill leachate.

 Is the Offgas from an MSP Likely to be Explosive?

-At standard temperature and pressure, about 25mg/l of methane gas can dissolve in water.
-In a landfill environment, where the atmosphere may typically comprise 60% methane and 40% carbon dioxide by volume, then this figure would resolve to a maximum dissolved methane concentration of about 15mg/l.
+At standard temperature and pressure, about 25 mg/l of methane gas can dissolve in water.
+In a landfill environment, where the atmosphere may typically comprise 60% methane and 40% carbon dioxide by volume, this figure would resolve to a maximum dissolved methane concentration of about 15 mg/l.